Family Law

 Capital gains tax

-The Income Tax Assessment Act 1997 (ITAA) provides that capital gains tax (CGT) is payable on the profit from the sale, transfer or disposal of an asset to another person or entity.
-It applies to all assets with exceptions including the parties’ main residence.
+Capital gains tax (CGT) is payable on the profit from the sale, transfer or disposal of an asset to another person or entity (Income Tax Assessment Act 1997).
+It applies to all assets with some exceptions.

-You and your former spouse or de-facto partner’s family home is an exception and selling, transferring or disposing of it will not attract CGT for the period during which it was your main residence.
+Selling, transferring or disposing of you and your former spouse or de-facto partner’s family home is an exception.
+It will not attract CGT for the period during which it was your main residence.

 Is CGT payable on profit from the sale of investment properties?